Transient Ischemic Attack

 Treatment

 The effects of TIA do not last.
 Most people recover in a few minutes.
-However, a TIA means there is an increased risk of a stroke.
+However, a TIA means there is a higher risk of a stroke.
 The risk is highest in the first week after a TIA.
 The goal of treatment is to lower the risk of a future stroke.
 Medical care is needed to make the best plan for prevention.
 Steps may include:

-- Lifestyle changes, such as not smoking, eating a healthful diet, exercising, and limiting alcohol
+• Lifestyle changes, such as not smoking or vaping, eating a healthful diet, exercising, and limiting alcohol

 Prevention